craigfrancis/php-is-literal-rfc/readme.txt

 $db->query($sql);
 </code>

 If a developer changed the literal //'ASC'// to //$_GET['order']//, the error raised by //$db->query()// would not be clear where the mistake was made.
-Whereas using //literal_combine()// would raise an exception, and highlight exactly where the issue happened:
+Whereas using //literal_concat()// would raise an exception, and highlight exactly where the issue happened:

 <code php>
-$sql = literal_combine($sql, ' ORDER BY name ', $sortOrder);
+$sql = literal_concat($sql, ' ORDER BY name ', $sortOrder);
 </code>

 ==== Non Literal Values ====